-Michigan Integrative Holistic Psychiatry (MIHP) is a private mental health clinic that specializes in the integrative medicine treatment of mental health concerns.
+We are a private mental health clinic specializing in the integrative medicine treatment of mental health concerns.

-What is Integrative Medicine?
+What is integrative medicine?